arangodb/docs/3.6/oasis/getting-started.md

 Also see the [Project Guide](./project-guide.html).

 ## Creating a new project

+{% hint 'info' %}
+A default project is automatically created for you.
+You can skip this paragraph unless you want to add additional projects.
+{% endhint %}

 1. In the main navigation, in the _Projects_ section, click the _Overview_ link.
 2. Click the _New project_ button.